 The facility also operated the MCJDC Transition Program to provide coordination of educational services in an effort to minimize educational loss while students are in our facility.
 The program looks to assist MCJDC students transitioning back to their home school to improve the likelihood of graduating and to reduce recidivism through academic success.
-In order to accomplish these goals, Zanesville City Schools has allocated seventy thousand and 00/100ths dollars (\$70,000.00) of federal Title I monies annually to collaborate with Six County Inc. and ForeverDads providing support services for MCJDC youth and their families.
-Program services include group counseling focusing on problem solving and building positive relationships, individual support, counseling with case managers and family wellness at ForeverDads through a Survival Skills for healthy families program.
-As a result any youth detained more than seventy-two (72) hours receives some form of services through the Transitions program.
+In order to accomplish these goals, Zanesville City Schools has allocated \$70,000 of federal Title I monies annually to collaborate with Six County Inc. and Foreverdads providing support services for MCJDC youth and their families.
+Program services include group counseling focusing on problem solving and building positive relationships, individual support, counseling with case managers and family wellness at Foreverdads through a Survival Skills for healthy families program.
+As a result any youth detained more than 72 hours receives some form of services through the Transitions program.

-We also continued to operate the Muskingum County JDC garden project in 2017.
-With continued community support and donations especially from the Muskingum County Master Gardeners.
+We also continued to operate the Muskingum County JDC garden project in 2018 with continued community support and donations, especially from the Muskingum County Master Gardeners.
 Both residents of the detention center and community service juveniles participated.
 We once again had a great experience with the garden, it was well received by both the residents and staff.
-We look forward to continuing and expanding the program in 2018.
+We look forward to continuing and expanding the program in 2019.